Rodney Taylor: Chief of Navy

-In 1992, Taylor was promoted to vice admiral and appointed Chief of Naval Staff.
-During his service as head of the Navy, Taylor supervised several major reforms to the service, including the withdrawal of British-built ships and Royal Navy manned submarines in favour of American-built destroyers and Australian frigates and submarines.
+In 1994, Taylor was promoted to vice admiral and appointed Chief of Naval Staff.
+During his service as head of the Navy, Taylor supervised several major reforms to the service, including the withdrawal of British-built ships and Royal Navy crewed submarines in favour of American-built destroyers and Australian frigates and submarines.
 He also implemented reforms concerning pay, conditions and rank structure as well as leading the Royal Australian Navy to become more tolerant towards homosexuals and women at sea.

 During February 1997, the position of Chief of Naval Staff was renamed as Chief of Navy, which coincided with the release of an efficiency review commissioned by the then Defence Minister.
 The review reduced the command responsibilities of the three service chiefs, which were instead to reside with the Chief of the Defence Force.
 Just prior to his retirement, Taylor was able to lessen the impact of some of the reform proposals and advocated that the Collins class submarine project proceed.
 In June, Taylor was awarded the Pingat Jasa Gemilang (Tentera) from Singapore for his "significant contributions in forging excellent ties and friendship between the Royal Australian Navy (RAN) and the Republic of Singapore Navy (RSN)".
 He retired from the Navy later that month.